A Theory of Consciousness from a Materialistic Point of View

 Consciousness developed as a result of energy conservation and quick access to a wide range of past experiences through categorizing memories into ever increasing general categories.

-Subconscious delineation of processes and memory encoding into ever increasing generality is a conservation of resources by not having to employ the whole of the resource intensive brain, but just portions of it.
-Saving the need for activation of the most amount of the brain only to figure out new/present situations, then relegating the execution of effect to smaller, subconscious, portions of the brain.
+Simplifying and automating of processes to subconscious and unconscious and memory encoding into ever increasing generality is a conservation of resources by not having to employ the whole of the resource intensive brain, but just portions of it.
+Saving the need for activation of the most amount of the brain only to figure out new/present situations, then relegating the execution of effect to smaller, subconscious and unconscious, portions of the brain.

 As for the predictive nature of our brain, there is an obvious evolutionary advantage to being able to not get close enough to the lion so it cannot jump out at you over the alternative of just trying to run away after it has jumped out at you.